NuckyDucky/BabyRag/README.md

 ## 🐞 Known Issues
 1. Sometimes the web-UI restarts too fast, causing multiple Gradio instances to conflict and throw errors.
 To avoid this, press `Ctrl+C` in the terminal and restart the server.
 2. The data parsing is inefficient due to using cosine similarity and being unoptimized.
 If a file takes a while to load, consider lowering the context size for now.
 Future updates will include a smarter comparison feature.
+3. RAG is extremely unreliable.
+What works for Claire Sander's work on Algae doesn't work for my EDS disease which also doesn't work for Clean Code.
+Over all, the manual tuning for each document needs to be addressed.
+I hope to investigate a generliazed solution.

 ## 🙌 Special Thanks
 - **AMD and Hackster.io** for sponsoring this contest!